Thread Sleep in Java: Thread.sleep() Method

 When the sleep() method is called on Thread object, the thread is become out of the queue and enters into blocked (or non-runnable state) for a specified amount of time.

 Thread class provides two variations of sleep() methods for sleeping a thread.
-The general form for sleep() method is as follows:
+The general form of sleep() method in Java is as follows:

 public static void sleep(long milliseconds) throws InterruptedException